OWASP/owasp-mastg/tools/android/MASTG-TOOL-0015.md

 ## Installing drozer

 ### Using pip
-You can use `pip` to install the [latest release](https://github.com/WithSecureLabs/drozer/releases/latest "Latest release on GitHub") of drozer:
+You can use `pipx` (or `pip`) to install the [latest release](https://github.com/WithSecureLabs/drozer/releases/latest "Latest release on GitHub") of drozer:

 ```
-sudo pip install drozer-<version>.whl
+pipx install ./drozer-*.whl
 ```

 ### Using Docker